 The Reading Medley is a reading initiative targeting first year students.
 It is built on the best practice emerging from schools.
 Many schools are already running a number of reading initiatives with a year group and so this initiative asks that you put together a medley of existing JCSP reading initiatives to form a full first year reading programme.
 It is envisaged that at least one JCSP reading initiative is implemented with the chosen group each term.
-Schools applying for this initiative are invited to choose three reading initiatives from the suite of JCSP reading initiatives.
+Schools applying for this initiative must identify the three reading initiatives (from the suite of JCSP reading initiatives) and name same in the proposal form.
 In order to ensure sustained interest in reading, enhanced funding is available for this initiative to support the purchase of age appropriate reading materials.
 This may supplement your JCSP Reading Corner if you have one or help to put one in place if you do not have one yet.